asmikhatter2007-cell/ai-security-agent/Documentation.md

-# Intentional design choice-ML + LLM Reasoning-
+## Intentional design choice-ML + LLM Behavioural Validation-

-1. Accuracy- In ML systems one can almost not predict why a log was flagged or what the logic behind it was.
-In order to prevent that we used the rule based approach with an LLM reasoning.

-2. Acknowledged tradeoff- A trained ML system would probably have a higher accuracy on this same task- this is an intentional decision.
+Agent 1 is responsible for threat classification and Agent 2 is restricted to validate whether the observed behavioural evidence supports the ML prediction.

-# Threats detection-
+# Primary Threats detection-

 1. Brute Force- multiple failed logins from a single IP address.